 Abandoned Cart Recovery Letter 2.
 Offer to Help

-If the subscriber has yet to buy the product after the first email, send him a second email.
-In it, ask if the ordering process is clear.
-Suddenly there were difficulties with payment, or the subscriber needed to be consulted.
+If the subscriber has yet to buy the product after the first email, send him a second email and ask if the ordering process is clear.
+What if there were difficulties with payment, or the subscriber needed to be consulted?
 The task of the second letter is to solve these problems.
-In it, give a link to payment methods, and tell us about the delivery and timing.
-Also, mention that the store has customer service and she will answer all questions.
+In the letter, give a link to the payment methods and tell about the delivery and timing.
+Also, mention that the store has customer service, and they will answer all questions.
 NYX allocates a whole block for this in the abandoned cart email.
-In it, the store leaves links to the service center, terms of delivery, and return of goods.
+The store leaves the links to the service center, terms of delivery, and the return of goods policy.

 Abandoned Cart Recovery Letter 3.
 Purchase Motivation

 If the first two fail, it's time for the third letter.
 In it, push the subscriber to buy: offer a discount, a gift, or free shipping, as Reebok does.